-- (1) The Kentucky Warm Water Aquatic Habitat criterion - (2) The federal NRWQC chronic CCC - (3) EPA Region 4 values - (4) Values selected from among KDEP screening values, Oak Ridge surface water screening values, and values in EPA's Hazardous Waste Combustor Guidance based on professional judgment
+- (1) The Kentucky Warm Water Aquatic Habitat (WWAH) criterion - (2) The National Recommended Water Quality Criteria (NRWQC) chronic criterion continuous concentration - (3) EPA Region 4 freshwater values - (4) Values selected from among KDEP screening values and ORNL surface water screening values based on professional judgment

 The surface water NFA levels for radionuclides are calculated from the NFA dose (Table A.7).
 The ERAWG consensus NFA dose for receptors exposed to radionuclides in PGDP surface water is 0.1 rad/day, which is the recommended NCRP threshold dose for aquatic receptors (1 rad/day) times a safety factor of 0.1 (NCRP 1991).
-In lieu of site-specific radionuclide relative abundance data, the PGDP NFA levels for surface water are generated using RESRAD-BIOTA, Version 1.21, for surface water for the riparian animal receptor with the default dose adjusted to the ERAWG consensus value of 0.1 rad/day to correspond to PGDP surface water NFA radiological doses of 0.1 rad/day.
+In lieu of site-specific radionuclide relative abundance data, the PGDP NFA levels for surface water are generated using RESRAD-BIOTA, Version 1.5, for surface water for the aquatic animal receptor with the default dose adjusted to the ERAWG consensus value of 0.1 rad/day to correspond to PGDP surface water NFA radiological doses of 0.1 rad/day.
 The radionuclide screening benchmarks are derived for parent isotopes and all short-lived daughter products using the radionuclide exposure model of Blaylock et al. (1993), thus, including internal and external exposures from all major alpha, beta, and gamma emissions for each isotope.
 Screening benchmarks for small fish are used because vertebrates are thought to be more sensitive than invertebrates (NCRP 1991).
 The calculated PGDP surface water NFA levels for radionuclides are used in the same way as surface water NFA levels for chemicals.